gilzoide/lua-gdextension/README.md

   local array = Array{ 1, 2, 3, 4 }
   print(#array)  -- 4
   ```
-- Runtime type check using the `is` method.
+- Runtime type check for Variants using the `is` method.
   ```lua
   local array = Array()
   print(array:is(Array))  -- true